Lisa Hilton (writer)

-Lisa Hilton (born 1974) is a British writer of history books, historical fiction, articles for magazines and newspapers including Vogue and The Sunday Telegraph, librettist, and as L.S.
-Hilton, psychological thrillers Maestra (2016), Domina (2017) and Ultima (2018).
+Lisa Hilton is a British writer of history books, historical fiction, articles for magazines and newspapers including Vogue and The Sunday Telegraph, librettist, and as L. S. Hilton, psychological thrillers Maestra (2016), Domina (2017) and Ultima (2018).
 She was elected a Fellow of the Royal Historical Society in 2024.

 Television

 In 2019 Hilton presented the two-part BBC television documentary Charles I: Downfall of a King.

 Books

 Athénais: The Real Queen of France

 Athénais: The Real Queen of France (2002) is a biography of Louis XIV's mistress Françoise-Athénaïs, marquise de Montespan.
-A review of this book draws parallels between her and Camilla Parker-Bowles, the former mistress of King Charles III, now his wife and Queen Consort of the United Kingdom.
+A review of this book draws parallels between her and Camilla Parker Bowles, the former mistress of King Charles III, now his wife and Queen Consort of the United Kingdom.

 Mistress Peachum's Pleasure: The Life of Lavinia, Duchess of Bolton

 Mistress Peachum's Pleasure (2006) is a biography of the eighteenth-century actress Lavinia Fenton, Duchess of Bolton.